PostgREST/postgrest/auth.rst

 One way to do this is using a table to implement a job queue for external programs.
 However this approach is `dangerous <https://brandur.org/postgres-queues>`_ because of its potential interactions with unrelated long-running queries.
 However things are improving with PostgreSQL 9.5 which introduces SKIP LOCKED to build reliable work queues, see `this article <http://blog.2ndquadrant.com/what-is-select-skip-locked-for-in-postgresql-9-5/>`_.

-Another way to queue and tasks for external processing is by bridging PostgreSQL's `LISTEN <https://www.postgresql.org/docs/9.6/static/sql-listen.html>`_/`NOTIFY <https://www.postgresql.org/docs/9.6/static/sql-notify.html>`_ pubsub with a dedicated external queue system.
+Another way to queue tasks for external processing is by bridging PostgreSQL's `LISTEN <https://www.postgresql.org/docs/9.6/static/sql-listen.html>`_/`NOTIFY <https://www.postgresql.org/docs/9.6/static/sql-notify.html>`_ pubsub with a dedicated external queue system.
 Two programs to listen for database events and queue them are

 * `aweber/pgsql-listen-exchange <https://github.com/aweber/pgsql-listen-exchange>`_ for RabbitMQ
 * `SpiderOak/skeeter <https://github.com/SpiderOak/skeeter>`_ for ZeroMQ